Understanding Soil pH and its Importance

 Once you have used your pH test kit or pH meter, you will know the pH value of your soil and can use this information at the garden centre or nursery to choose the right plants; most plants are labelled with information about pH and soil type.

-If you need more information about soil you can get an overview of the subject, together with links to other soil-related pages, by returning from 'Soil pH' to 'Healthy Garden Soil'.
+If you need more information about soil you can get an overview of the subject, together with links to other soil-related pages, at healthy garden soil.